khornberg/sermon-manager-import/readme.md

 [Screenshot Import](Screenshot2.png)

 ### TODO
-- Prevent activation if sermon manager not activated
 - Activation, deactivation, uninstall functions
-- Add support to publish as draft
-- Code refactor
-- Add GUI to allow customized bind of ID3 tags to Sermon Manager fields (e.g. comment to bible passage, date from the file name, etc.)
 - Add support for video import
 - Add support for other audio formats and id3 versions
 - Test picture upload from ID3 embedded pictures
-- Remove bootstrap dependecy

 ### Changelog

+#### 0.2
+* Warns if sermon manager not activated, will not import if sermon manager deactivated
+* Added support to publish as draft
+* Code refactor
+* Added GUI to allow customized bind of ID3 tags to Sermon Manager fields (e.g. comment to bible passage, date from the file name, etc.)
+* Removed bootstrap dependecy

 #### 0.1
 * Inital Release